thkoch2001/tvlfyi_depot/tvix/docs/src/eval/build-references.md

 In the past, Tvix did not track string contexts in its evaluator at all, see the historical section for more information about that.

-Tvix tracks string contexts in every `NixString` structure via a `HashSet<BuildReference>` and offers an API to combine the references while keeping the exact internal structure of that data private.
+Tvix tracks string contexts in every `NixString` structure and offers an API to do operations on the context (inherit/clear/…), as well as iterators over (different types of) context elements, while keeping the exact internal structure of that data private.

 ## Historical attempt: Persistent reference tracking